Howlinmoon/GamesByTutorials/README.md

 Project:  Cat Nap

-Left off on page 168
+Left off on page 173

-Ran into issues adding the large and small icons for the tvOS version of Zombie Conga
+Minor complaint from Xcode about the icons...